Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --jobs <NUM> {#jobs}

-(Experimental) Maximum number of parallel jobs in parallel mode.
+Maximum number of parallel jobs in parallel mode.
 Default value corresponds (in most cases) to the current amount of CPUs.

 See also [`--parallel`](#parallel).